-You might find our glossary useful when exploring the world of digital marketing, website design and search engine optimisation.
+You might find our glossary useful when exploring the world of digital marketing, ebay shop design, website design, and search engine optimisation.
 For your convenience, these terms are in alphabetical order.

 Algorithm – The basis on which search engines rank websites on the internet.
 Google’s algorithm, for example, changes many times throughout the year as they aim to provide their users with the most relevant, authoritative results.

 Animation – A form of video, made from cartoon-like characters and visuals rather than real life.